-Her orchestral compositions, Cantares para Orquesta and Reflexiones, were winners of the 2002 New Music Reading Sessions of The Women's Philharmonic in San Francisco and the 1994 Riverside Symphony's First International Composers Reading Project in New York.
-Ms. Potes has received commissions, among others, from the Ministry of Culture of Colombia, Music of Changes, Independence Foundation Fellowship in the Arts, Colombia's Luis Angel Arango Recital Hall/Banco de la República, Roger Shapiro Fund for New Music and the Office of Academic Affairs of Hostos Community College.
+Her compositions, Cantares para Orquesta and Reflexiones were winners of the 2002 New Music Reading Sessions of The Women's Philharmonic in San Francisco and the 1994 Riverside Symphony's First International Composers Reading Project in New York.
+She is the winner of the "Music of Changes Competition", whose prize included a commission for Y la brisa trae aroma de cadmia and a concert dedicated to her works.
+Ms. Potes has received commissions, among others, from the Ministry of Culture of Colombia, Music of Changes, Cantori New York, Independence Foundation Fellowship in the Arts, Colombia's Luis Angel Arango Recital Hall/Banco de la República, Roger Shapiro Fund for New Music and the Office of Academic Affairs of Hostos Community College.